Teeth and Weight Can Help You Calculate the Age of a Kitten

 The younger the cat, the easier it is for vets to determine about when they were born.

 “Factors such as the cat’s size and teeth can be very useful in pinpointing an age,” says Dr. Stephen Horvath, clinical assistant professor at the College of Veterinary Medicine at Ohio State University.

-Then there are the cat’s teeth.
-A kitten’s deciduous (baby) teeth start to come in when she’s about 2 weeks old, and finish when she’s about 8 weeks old.
-Then, at around 4 months old, the baby teeth start to fall out and adult teeth start to erupt.
-A cat should have all of her adult teeth by the time she’s 6 months old.
-“Once that happens, it’s really hard to tell how old a cat is by its teeth,” Horvath says.
+Then, at around 4 months old, the baby teeth start to fall out, and adult teeth start to erupt.
+A cat should have all of their adult teeth by the time they’re 7 months old.